 Katharine D' Oliveira

-Lower School Math SpecialistAs a math teacher for gifted and asynchronous learners, Katharine feels she has a unique opportunity to share her love of math with many different types of learners.
-She is equally driven to meet the needs of students with an insatiable appetite for math as she is to find ways to “unlock” students who think math is just not their thing.
-Her mission is to help her students recognize that math is a beautifully ordinary and extraordinary part of our world and to inspire them to make joyful mathematical connections in their daily lives.
+Lower School Math SpecialistAs a math teacher for gifted and asynchronous learners, Katharine cherishes the opportunity to share her love of math with many different types of learners.
+She is as driven to meet the needs of students with an insatiable appetite for math as she is to find ways to “unlock” students who think math is just not their thing.
+Her mission is to help her students recognize that math is both beautifully ordinary and extraordinary and to inspire her students to make joyful mathematical connections in their daily lives.
 This is Katharine’s first year as part of Lang’s math team.
-She hold two BAs -- one in Mathematics and one in Early Childhood Education with certification in Students with Disabilities.
+She hold two BAs – one in Mathematics and one in Early Childhood Education with certification in Students with Disabilities.

 Lower School Homeroom TeacherMichele is a 2nd/3rd grade “Sprouts” co-teacher at Lang.
 She earned her BFA in Fine Arts from University of Florida.
 Having long believed in the pivotal importance of a progressive education, it was having her own two children that inspired her to go back to school to become a teacher, earning her master’s and dual licensure in Childhood Education and Students with Disabilities.
-She has been teaching elementary school students in NYC for the last eight years.
+She has been teaching elementary school students in NYC for the last eight years and is now working toward certification in Gifted Education.
 She is happy to have found in Lang the supportive, collaborative teaching and learning opportunity she has long been looking for.

-Zak has been playing the drums since he was a “Sprout,” and he is as obsessed with Harry Potter as any self-respecting tween.
+Zak has been playing the drums since he was a “Sprout” and is as obsessed with Harry Potter as any self-respecting tween.

 Lower School Homeroom TeacherMichele is the Saplings Head Teacher.
 She received her BA in Natural Sciences from the University of Durham (UK), and her master's degree in Elementary Inclusive Education and Teaching Children with Disabilities from Teachers College, Columbia University.
+She also holds a Gifted and Talented Education Certificate from the University of California, Irvine.
 Now in her fourth year at Lang, she feels fortunate to work with such intriguing and inspiring students in a very supportive and forward-thinking environment.

 Originally from Hong Kong, Michele spends most of her school breaks traveling around the world to see family and friends.
 She also enjoys skiing, swimming, playing field hockey, and attending music performances.